Rairden/tmcprojects/mooc-2013-OOProgrammingWithJava-PART2/week10-week10_30.Container/readme.md

 Let's start by designing a useful tool.

-We could directly implement an `ArrayList<Double>` object to track our container history in the class _ProductConteiner_; however, now we create a _specific tool_ for this purpose.
+We could directly implement an `ArrayList<Double>` object to track our container history in the class _ProductContainer_; however, now we create a _specific tool_ for this purpose.
 The tool has to encapsulate an `ArrayList<Double>` object.

 `ContainerHistory` public constructor and methods: